scrubware/startup/README.md

 - [x] Proper use of Markdown
 - [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Have you ever whipped up a total zinger of a joke, only to have no one around you to hear it?
+Have you ever whipped up an absolute knee-slapper of a joke, only to have no one around you to hear it?
 Now, instead of wilting in silence, you can post them on Zinger!
 Zinger lets you share jokes, one-liners, rap bars, and anything else to get the crowd roaring that comes in at 500 characters or less.
 Other Zinger users will vote on the app, +1 points per like and -2 points per dislike, to crown the day's best and worst zingers.

 ### Design